 There are many ways to make a significant impact on the future of our school.
-Please e-mail Julie Bush or call her at 614-939-5311 to learn more.
+Please e-mail the Development Office or call 614-939-5311 to learn more.

 Giving a tribute in honor or memory of a special individual or family is a meaningful way to support CJDS.
 Express gratitude; honor a bar or bat mitzvah; celebrate a wedding, anniversary, or birth of a child; or honor the memory of a loved one with a meaningful gift.
 Your tribute allows children to grow spiritually and intellectually in this special place we call home.
 Now and for generations to come.
 The full amount of your donation is tax-deductible as allowable by federal tax regulations.

 Just as a wise investor will look for ways to maximize the return on an investment, a wise donor will take advantage of tax incentives specifically intended to encourage charitable contributions.
 Such incentives often enable a donor to make a larger gift at no additional, or even a reduced, out-of-pocket cost.
 While outright gifts are most immediately helpful to CJDS, donors may make a contribution in a variety of ways.
 Many of these offer substantial tax, estate planning, and other financial benefits.
 As a result, donors may enhance financial security for themselves and their families, while also making a substantial commitment to strengthening the future of CJDS.
 We welcome the opportunity to meet with you and your advisors to discuss how you can include Columbus Jewish Day School in your charitable plans.
 All discussions will be held in the strictest of confidence.